I previously covered how to shoot your travel video to make editing easier.

 So you can really step up your video editing all that quickly.

-Focus on the storyline
+Focus on the Story (Not the Effects)

 I find myself so many times getting lost in technical details such as advanced visual effects, color matching, and grading, making everything look perfect.
 While the most important thing in any video or film is the storyline.